Near Gold Hill in Jackson County, Oregon — The American West (Northwest)

 More about this marker.
 The marker is at the Gold Nugget Recreation Area parking lot.

 Credits.
 This page was last revised on January 13, 2018.
-This page originally submitted on January 13, 2018, by Barry Swackhamer of Brentwood, California.
-This page has been viewed 94 times since then and 11 times this year.
+It was originally submitted on January 13, 2018, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 112 times since then.
 Photos: 1, 2. submitted on January 13, 2018, by Barry Swackhamer of Brentwood, California.